FrannieUY/FrannieUY/README.md

 - 🌱 I’m currently learning React Native
 - 💞️ I’m looking to collaborate on Backend projects for practice
 - 📫 How to reach me Discord: Frannie#0721;
+- 🎌 My mother language is Spanish, but i can fluently speak english, german and a bit of russian

 <!---
 FrannieUY/FrannieUY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.